hpc4cmb/toast-workshop-trieste-2019/README.md

 ## Location and dates

-* IFPU (Institute for Fondamental Physics of the Universe, https://www.ifpu.it), Trieste.
-More details will follow
 * From Wednesday November 20th to Friday November 22nd

+* IFPU (Institute for Fondamental Physics of the Universe, https://www.ifpu.it), Via Beirut 2, Trieste.
+The workshop will take place in *Room D*, in the basement of the SISSA/IFPU main building (see map below).

+* The meeting location in reachable from the city center (Piazza Oberdan) with the bus number 6, leaving every 15 minutes.

+![map] (./map_ifpu.png)

 ## Registration